codeplatoon-fullstack/installfest/Windows/README.md

 ```

 and follow the wizard steps to complete the authentication process.
 When done you should be able to close a repo like so:

+> Note: On Windows using WSL it is likely not going to be able to open the link for you automatically so you may need to enter it manually into a browser but that isn't something to be concerned about.

 ```bash
 $ gh repo clone codeplatoon-fullstack/installfest